Shoaib2011436642/JVAI_Financial_Policy_Chatbot_Using_Sentence-Tranformers-Embedding_Faiss_Md.-Shoaib-Ahmed/README.md

 # JVAI Financial Policy Chatbot

-This project began as a **Jupyter/Colab notebook**, then I built a **Streamlit app** that reproduces the exact pipeline and answers so recruiters can test it quickly.
+This project began as a **Colab notebook**, then I built a **Streamlit app** that reproduces the exact pipeline and answers so recruiters can test it quickly.

 ---